-Did you know that pregnancy can actually lead to gum disease, tooth decay, and other dental problems?
+Did you know that pregnancy can lead to gum disease, tooth decay, and other dental problems?
 Here’s what to look for in pregnancy-safe toothpaste to ensure good oral health.

 Pregnancy often makes a woman more cautious of her diet and more conscious of the products she’s using.
 However, oral health isn’t always a top priority of some moms because of the many myths about safe dental care during pregnancy.

-However, a study revealed that dental care is actually much more important during pregnancy and breastfeeding.
+However, a study revealed that dental care is much more important during pregnancy and breastfeeding.
 This is because pregnancy brings about hormonal changes that make them more vulnerable to dental problems such as gingivitis.
 Meanwhile, cavities or tooth decay is typically brought about by a pregnant woman’s new eating habits and, in some cases, because of nausea and vomiting, which can affect oral hygiene.

 If you’re pregnant, it’s never too late to start paying attention to your teeth and gums.
 So how can you ensure good dental habits?
 Here are some of the things that you can do:

 - Brush your teeth thoroughly

 - Floss daily